TWOCHE/deep_learning/README.md

 # deep_learning

+The applications were performed on CNN with 2 different datasets.

-Constructing a model utilizing Convolutional Neural Net (CNN) for predicting whether the image is of a wasp or a bee.
+One is to create a model using Convolutional Neural Network (CNN) to predict whether the image is a wasp or a bee.

+The other is to implement the CNN model on the Fashion MNIST dataset using both KERAS and PyTorch libraries.